 Do you have an interest in video production or filmmaking?
 Do you love shooting photos on your phone or telling stories to your friends?
 If so, then the Documentary Film Institute is for you.
 The Documentary Film Institute is a week-long program designed for high school students to gain an understanding of documentary storytelling as well as some of the fundamentals of video production.
-Students will learn about various documentary forms, visit local museums and athletic facilities to see how non-fiction storytelling is utilized in the real-world, and create a short film to take with them at the end of the week.
+Students will learn about various documentary forms, visit local museums and businesses to see how professional non-fiction storytelling is utilized, and create a short film to take with them at the end of the week.

 Eligibility: Rising sophomores, juniors and seniors in high school and incoming college freshmen